ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

 -------------------

 - Some methods return values.
 - To use the return value when calling a method, it must be stored in a variable or used as part of an expression.
+The variable data type must match the return type of the method.

 .. raw:: html